NargesRahmati99/Density-of-States-DOS-for-Graphene-Nanoribbons/README.md

 Zigzag Nanoribbon:

-DOS for pure carbon (C) and silicon-doped (C-Si) systems.
+-DOS for pure carbon (C) and silicon-doped (C-Si) systems.

-Plot of DOS vs. energy for the zigzag configuration.
+-Plot of DOS vs. energy for the zigzag configuration.

 Armchair Nanoribbon:

-DOS for pure carbon (C) and silicon-doped (C-Si) systems.
+-DOS for pure carbon (C) and silicon-doped (C-Si) systems.

-Plot of DOS vs. energy for the armchair configuration.
+-Plot of DOS vs. energy for the armchair configuration.

 ## Dependencies